The Kiel Institute for the World Economy (IfW) seeks a

 For information, please contact Matthias Luecke: (Phone: +49-431-8814-497).

 The Kiel Institute for the World Economy is one of the leading and most reputed economic research institutes in Germany.
-Building on its international networks, the Institute engages especially in creating solutions to urgent problems in global economic affairs, and in advising decision makers and the broader public on the basis of its research.
-The Institute is associated with the Christian-Albrechts University of Kiel, the Leibniz Community, and the largest library for economic sciences in the world (the Zentralbibliothek für Wirtschaftswissenschaften).
+It is associated with the University of Kiel (the Christian-Albrechts-Universität zu Kiel), the Leibniz Community, and the largest library for economic sciences in the world (the Zentralbibliothek für Wirtschaftswissenschaften).

-Being internationally renowned in research and policy consulting, the Kiel Institute for the World Economy provides excellent support to potential candidates who are interested in developing their career in research.
-The position is initially for two years but may subsequently be extended.
-Salary is determined according to the salary scheme of the German public sector (EG14 TV-L).
-The position is full-time; part-time employment is possible.
+Being internationally renowned in research and policy consulting, the Kiel Institute for the World Economy provides excellent support to potential candidates who are interested in developing their career in research and policy consulting.

 The Foundation is committed to employing persons with disabilities and will thus give them preference over persons without disabilities if they are equally qualified.